-Each CMO's contract includes a requirement for them to maintain accreditation with their accrediting body and the National Committee for Quality Assurance (NCQA) accredits all three CMOs.
-As of November 2015, all three CMOs had achieved the NCQA commendable accreditation status.
+Each CMO's contract includes a requirement for them to maintain accreditation with their accrediting body.
+All of the GF and GF 360° CMOs receive their accreditation through the National Committee for Quality Assurance (NCQA).
+As of November 2015, each of the CMOs had achieved the NCQA commendable accreditation status.
 As a requirement for accreditation, each CMO annually submits Healthcare Effectiveness Data and Information Set (HEDIS®) performance measure rates at the specified time to NCQA.
 Each CMO also submits a set of performance measure rates, as specified by DCH, to the External Quality Review Organization (EQRO) for validation as required by the Code of Federal Regulations (CFR).
 These rates, trended over time by DCH, identify areas of improvement in health status as well as areas in need of improvement.

 In September 2011, HHS Secretary Kathleen Sebelius recognized Georgia in her 2011 Annual Report on the Quality of Care for Children in Medicaid and CHIP as being the state reporting the largest number of CHIPRA Initial Core Set measures for FFY 2010.
-Georgia reported 18 of the 24 the CHIPRA Initial Core Set measures.
+Georgia reported 18 of the 24 CHIPRA Initial Core Set measures.
 The report highlighted Georgia's proactive role in designing its data systems to support quality measurement at the State level.
 In alignment with CMS's internal goals for quality measurement and improvement, Georgia reported on 20 CHIPRA Initial CORE Set measures for both the CHIP and Medicaid populations in 2012.
-Georgia will report 54 performance measure rates, included in the CMS Adult and Child Core Sets and using CY 2014 data, to CMS during FY 16 once the new CMS MACPro reporting system is available.
+Georgia will report 54 performance measure rates, included in the CMS Adult and Child Core Sets and using CY 2014 data, to CMS during SFY 16.